-The logic inputs (LCC Consumers) take the shorthand form of "10.0" where each input item is identified by a group number followed by an item number.
+The logic inputs (LCC Consumers) take the shorthand form of "I0.0" where each input item is identified by a group number followed by an item number.
 This shorthand form is what is used in the logic statements when calculating logic functions.
 Block occupancy sensors, push buttons, and turnout position contacts are some examples of inputs.
-"I" (input) variables are typically used for external inputs, but not necessarily limited to these.
-Normally you would not assign (=) values to inputs because they are Consumers and will not be written back to the network.
+"I" (input) variables are used for external inputs.
+You are not allowed to assign (=) values to inputs because they are Consumers only and can not be written back to the network.